geospace-code/h5fortran/scripts/README.md

 # Build HDF5 scripts

-Here we use a dummy CMake project to reuse code from the main h5fortran project to build HDF5 and ZLIB.
+This folder can build HDF5 and ZLIB.
+Pick CMAKE_INSTALL_PREFIX to be the directory you wish to install HDF5 under.

 ```sh
 cmake -B build -DCMAKE_INSTALL_PREFIX=~/local